grabowsp/Peanut_Line8_assembly_analysis/README.md

 # Peanut Line8 assembly analysis
-* Code and scripts used for the analysis of the peanut Line8 v1 genome assembly
+Code and scripts used for the analysis of the peanut Line8 v1 genome assembly to accompany the manusript:

+Grabowski PP, et al. 2024.
+Relics of interspecific hybirdization retained in the genome of a drought-adapted peanut cultivar (in review)

 * Files ending in `.md` show the steps used to make the data objects used for each analysis